apache/inlong-website/docs/modules/agent/overview.md

 sidebar_position: 1
 ---

-InLong-Agent is a collection tool that supports multiple types of data sources, and is committed to achieving stable and efficient data collection functions between multiple heterogeneous data sources including file, sql, Binlog, metrics, etc.
+InLong-Agent is a collection tool that supports multiple types of data sources, and is committed to achieving stable and efficient data collection functions between multiple heterogeneous data sources including File, SQL, Binlog, Metrics, etc.

 ## Design Concept
 In order to solve the problem of data source diversity, InLong-agent abstracts multiple data sources into a unified source concept, and abstracts sinks to write data.
 When you need to access a new data source, you only need to configure the format and reading parameters of the data source to achieve efficient reading.